UNDP-Data/geohub/documentation/docs/data/search_datasets_on_map.md

 ## Next step

-In next section, we are going to explore some of existing datasets at GeoHub.
+In next section, we are going to explore how to search satellite imagery in GeoHub.